fiimaarif/fiimaarif/README.md

 Here are some ideas to get you started :

 - 🔭 I’m currently working on PT.
 Bussan Auto Finance as a Frontend Developer
-- 📫 How to reach m, email : fiimaarif44@gmail.com, linkedIn : [fimaarif](https://www.linkedin.com/in/fiimaarif/), personal web : [aboutfi.vercel.app](https://aboutfi.vercel.app/)
+- 📫 How to reach me, email : fiimaarif44@gmail.com, linkedIn : [fimaarif](https://www.linkedin.com/in/fiimaarif/), personal web : [aboutfi.vercel.app](https://aboutfi.vercel.app/)

 ## Languages and Tools